PTEN c.493_496del, p.Gly165Ter

 PP2 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for PP2 is: "Supporting: Missense variant in a gene with low rate of benign missense variation and where missense variants are common mechanism."
-The evidence for this variant shows: this is not a missense variant.
+According to VCEP guidelines, the rule for PP2 is: "Supporting Strength: Missense variant in a gene that has a low rate of benign missense variation and where missense variants are a common mechanism of disease."
+The evidence for this variant shows: it is a truncating variant, not missense.
 Therefore, this criterion is not applied.

 PP3